 As keynote speakers at the Taking Action Summit, White House Office of National Drug Control Policy Senior Policy Analyst Peter Gaumond and General Counsel Robert Kent laid out a series of programs in the Biden-Harris Administration National Drug Control Strategy that are intended to build recovery ecosystems in communities nationwide.
 Goals for the programs include harm reduction, improving access to medications for opioid use disorder (MOUD), and encouraging recovery-ready workplaces.

 A large part of the federal effort is to increase access to evidenced-based care for substance use disorder (SUD).
-Some of the initiatives that Gaumond and Kent discussed include the establishment of mobile methadone distribution clinics, MOUD clinics in jails and prisons, telephone initiation of buprenorphine, and practice guidelines already in place that allow providers to prescribe MOUD to up to 30 patients without having to obtain an X-waiver.
+Some of the initiatives that Gaumond and Kent discussed include the establishment of mobile methadone distribution clinics, MOUD clinics in jails and prisons, telephone initiation of buprenorphine, and practice guidelines already in place that allow increased flexibility in prescribing MOUD.
+(A Notice of Intent is utilized to receive an X-waiver to treat up to 30 patients at one time.)

 Gaumond, who himself has been in recovery for 35 years, recognized the importance of social determinants of health.
 He discussed social and institutional stigma toward people with SUD, which often is compounded when people experience incarceration related to their SUD.
 As part of the effort to eliminate stigma, the administration will be undertaking a governmentwide effort to promote the adoption of consistent, neutral, science-based terminology regarding substance use and will be working with communities to increase awareness of how language can perpetuate stigma and to encourage people to recognize the humanity of those with SUD.